-Little libraries are “take one, leave one” free book exchanges.
+Free lending libraries are “take one, leave one” free book exchanges.
 Park visitors can drop by any Minneapolis recreation or community center and discover new stories to captivate their imagination and expand their horizon.
-Parks are the perfect location for little libraries because they are free and open to the public all year long.
+Because they are free and open to the public all year long, parks are the perfect location for libraries.
 In many cases, libraries are located outside of recreation centers, so community members can access new books even when the park building is closed.

 Library Locations & Fun Facts

-Free lending libraries are located at all 49 Minneapolis Parks recreation and community centers (some have two or more!), plus three additional locations.
-Nine recreation centers have mobile libraries that can be rolled out during events and when the building is open and are otherwise located inside.
+Free lending libraries are located at all 49 Minneapolis Parks recreation and community centers (some event have two!), plus three additional locations.
+A handful of recreation centers even have mobile libraries that can be rolled out during events and when the building is open and are otherwise located inside.
 Download the Park Board’s printable recreation center map or find more information online.